Meetup-Trendly/trendly-server/README.md

 #### `Master` : [![Build Status](https://travis-ci.org/Meetup-Trendly/trendly-server.svg?branch=master)](https://travis-ci.org/Meetup-Trendly/trendly-server)

+---
 #### Server Module

 The server module is creating an http server, defining server-on behavior and exporting an interface for starting and stopping the server.
 The server module exports an object containing start and stop methods.

-The server module requires in express, mongoose, logger, logger-middleware, error-middleware, auth-router.js, profile-router.js and the photo-router.js file.
+The server module requires in express, mongoose, logger, fs-extra, dotenv, logger-middleware, error-middleware, account-router.js, profile-router.js and the sms-profile-router.js file.
 The server.start and stop methods return a new Promise with resolve and reject parameters.
 The start method contains an app.listen function that listens for the server start.
 The server.stop method has an httpServer.close function that turns the server off by setting the isServerOn variable to false.

 #### Route Module

 ##### `account-router.js`

 `account-router.js` requires in the Router object from express, the jsonParser(body-parser), http-errors, the account.js model, and basic-auth-middleware.js.
-Inside the module, there is a function declared for `authRouter.post` with the route `/signup`.
+Inside the module, there is a function declared for `accountRouter.get` with the route `/login`.
+There is a function declared for `authRouter.post` with the route `/signup`.
 If a username, email, or password are not provided, then the user will receive a 400 error notifying them that those pieces of information are required.
-Otherwise, if all pieces of information are provided - then a new account is created with username, email and password and the method `createToken()` is called to send a response with the token.
-There is also an `accountRouter.get` method with a `/login` route.
+Otherwise, if all pieces of information are provided - then the method `createToken()` is called to send a response with the token.
+If all information is provided, then the `Account.create` method is called and will create an account with a username, email and password.

 ##### `profile-router.js`

-`profile-router.js` requires in the Router object from express, the jsonParser(body-parser), http-errors, the profile.js model, and bearer-auth-middleware.js.
+`profile-router.js` requires in the Router object from express, the jsonParser(body-parser), http-errors, the profile.js model, superagent, and bearer-auth-middleware.js.
 Inside the module, there is a function declared for `profileRouter.post` with the route `/profiles` and a `profileRouter.get` method with the route `/profiles/:id`.
 These routes handle posting a profile and retrieving a profile based on its id.

-##### `trend-router.js`
+##### `sms-profile-router.js`

-`trend-router.js` requires in the Router object from express, httpErrors, bearerAuthMiddleware.js, the photo.js model, multer, and s3.
-Inside the module, there is a function declared for `trendRouter.post`, `trendRouter.get`, and `trendRouter.delete`.
+`sms-profile-router.js` requires in the Router object from express, body-parser, http-errors, superagent, the logger.js file, twilio, the sms model and the sms-profile model.
+Inside the module, there is a function declared for `smsProfileRouter.post` with the route `/sms-profile`.
+This method handles the Twilio SMS correspondence between users and the Twilio API.

 #### Model Module

 ##### `account.js`

 `account.js` requires in mongoose, crypto (which generates random strings), bcrypt (for hash passwords), http-errors, and jsonwebtoken.
-The account model includes the parameters: passwordHash, email, username, tokenSeed, and created.
+The account model includes the parameters: passwordHash, email, username, tokenSeed, and dateCreated.
 The account model has the methods: `accountSchema.methods.verifyPassword()` and `accountSchema.methods.createToken()` which are for authentication and token creation.
 There is also an `Account.create` method with the parameters: username, email, and password that actually creates the account.

 ##### `profile.js`

 `profile.js` requires in mongoose.
-The profile model includes the parameters: bio, avatar, lastName, firstName, and account.
-The profile model is being exported from the file.
-This model belongs to the account model.
+The profile model includes the parameters: meetupMemberId, name, phoneNumber, account, and meetups.
+The profileSchema is being exported from the file.
+This model has a one to one relationship with the account.js model.

-##### `categorie.js`
+##### `sms-profile.js`

-`categorie.js` requires in mongoose.
-The photo model includes the parameters: title, url, createdOn, and account.
-The categorie model is being exported from the file.
+`sms-profile.js` requires in mongoose.
+The sms profile model includes the parameters: meetupMemberId, meetupMemberName, phoneNumber, and meetups.
+The smsProfileSchema is being exported from the file.

-##### `profile.js`

 #### Test Module